craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 A basement below the main building is accessible from the ground floor, where members of less-than-friendly factions come to trade with the residents and visitors of the Flea Market.
 In particular, the Mercenaries always station a representative here.

 #### The Forester's Hut
+In the south-eastern most corner of [[#The Haven]], a two-story tower marks the end of the claimed area.
+The tower itself is made of the same light stone of the other ancient buildings of this place, and the inside is seemingly occupied.

+A man who goes by the name "Forester" lives in and defends the tower against the few threats that make their way north-west from [[#The Factory]] or [[#The Sticks]].

 ## The Sticks
 A safezone in the middle of a well crafted maze of traps and hazards.